-23 For greater certainty, this provision does not apply to the extent that it would conflict with constitutional, common law, or statutory privilege.
+22 For greater clarity, this provision does not apply to the extent that it would conflict with constitutional, common law or statutory privilege.

-- 13. Each Party shall provide that the judicial authorities shall have the authority to order the infringer to inform the right holder of the identity of third persons involved in the production and distribution of the infringing goods or services and their channels of distribution.
-Each Party shall provide that its judicial authorities shall have the authority to impose sanctions, in appropriate cases, on a party to a proceeding that fails to abide by valid orders issued by such authorities. - 14.
-To the extent that any civil remedy can be ordered as a result of administrative procedures on the merits of a case, each Party shall provide that such procedures conform to principles equivalent in substance to those set out in this Chapter. - 15.
-Each Party shall provide for civil remedies concerning the acts described in Articles 16.7.4 and 16.7.5.
+- 15. Each Party shall provide for civil remedies concerning the acts described in Article 16.7.4 and Article 16.7.5.
 Available civil remedies shall include at least: - (a) provisional measures, including seizure of devices and products suspected of being involved in the prohibited activity; - (b) the opportunity for the right holder to elect between actual damages (plus any profits attributable to the prohibited activity not taken into account in computing those damages) or pre-established damages as provided in paragraph 8; - (c) payment to the prevailing right holder at the conclusion of civil judicial proceedings of court costs and fees, and reasonable attorney's fees, by the party engaged in the prohibited conduct; and - (d) destruction of devices and products found to be involved in the prohibited activity, at the discretion of the judicial authorities, as provided in subparagraphs (a) and (b) of paragraph 11.

-No Party may make damages under this paragraph available against a nonprofit library, archive, educational institution, or public broadcasting entity that sustains the burden of proving that it was not aware and had no reason to believe that its acts constituted a prohibited activity.
+No Party may make damages available against a nonprofit library, archives, educational institution, or public broadcasting entity that sustains the burden of proving that it was not aware and had no reason to believe that its acts constituted a prohibited activity.